Treating cancer fatigue

 This page tells you about treating fatigue.
 You can find information about

 Researchers are looking into a number of different types of drug treatments.
-These include psychostimulants such as ritalin and modafenil which are drugs doctors use to treat attention and concentration disorders.
-Others drugs doctors are looking into include anti depressants.
+These include psychostimulants such as ritalin and modafinil which are drugs doctors use to treat attention and concentration disorders.
+Other drugs doctors are looking into include anti depressants.
 The results from the research into these drug treatments is mixed with some studies showing they can be helpful and others not.
 You can find out more about this and other research on our research into cancer fatigue page.

 Another treatment for anaemia is a drug called erythropoietin or EPO.
 EPO is a hormone made by your kidneys that encourages the body to make more red blood cells.
 A number of studies have shown that EPO can raise haemoglobin levels in the body and improve people's quality of life.
 But some research has found that EPO may also increase the chance of some types of cancer coming back after treatment.
 The benefits of EPO may outweigh the risks for some people, but it should be prescribed carefully.

 EPO is available on the NHS for people with cancer, in some circumstances.
-In May 2008, NICE (National Institute for Health and Clinical Excellence) decided that EPO (with iron injections) should only be given to
+In May 2008, NICE (National Institute for Health and Care Excellence) decided that EPO (with iron injections) should only be given to

 Exercise may be the last thing you feel like doing.
 You may feel so tired that doing any exercise seems ridiculous.
 But sometimes, the less you do, the less you feel like doing.
 We know that light to moderate exercise every day helps people with cancer to feel better and can give them more energy.
 There is now a great deal of research which shows that exercise can help reduce cancer related fatigue.